-Rapper Juice Wrld Dead at Age 21: Report
+Rapper Juice Wrld Dead at Age 21

 Richard Shotwell/Invision/AP/Shutterstock

-Rapper Juice Wrld has died at age 21, according to a report.
+Rapper Juice Wrld has died at age 21, E!
+News has confirmed.

 The Chicago-based hip-hop star, who just celebrated his birthday six days ago, had flown from California to Chicago's Midway Airport and suffered a seizure in the terminal soon after landing on Sunday morning, TMZ reported.
 Paramedics transported him to a local hospital, where he was pronounced dead, the outlet said.

-A Chicago Police Department spokesperson confirmed to E!
+Chicago police told E!
 News that a 21-year-old man had suffered a medical emergency and was transported to a hospital, where he was pronounced dead.
 His death remains under investigation.

+"Shortly after arriving to Chicago, he suffered what appears to be some type of medical emergency according to people traveling with him," a Chicago Police Department spokesperson tells E!
+News.
+"There were no signs of foul play and all individuals aboard the aircraft are cooperating with CPD and have given all of their information.
+Currently we are awaiting the Cook County medical examiner on the cause and manner of death."

 In 2008, Juice signed a deal with Interscope Records and received a whopping $3 million signing bonus, according to Billboard.
 That year, he released his debut single, "All Girls Are the Same," which was certified double platinum.